Our response to COVID-19

 Supporting our community

-We are committed to finding ways our support can reach people across the region.
-With the money repurposed from the Bush Prize, we have made several large grants to response efforts assisting communities during this time of need:
+We made several large grants to response efforts assisting communities during this time of need:

 - $1 million to the Minnesota Disaster Recovery Fund.